solarcaratuva/solarcaratuva.github.io/Embedded/onboarding.md

 This page will serve as the hub for onboarding, similar to how this wiki is a hub for the Embedded Subteam's info.
 You should familiarize yourself with the guides and datasheets in [Documentation](https://solarcaratuva.github.io/Embedded/documentation.html), so you know what is available there.

-~~For the first month or so, PowerPoints will be presented at the start of the Sunday meetings to help bring new members up to speed.
-The goal of these presentations is not to teach new members everything they will need, but rather create a foundation so new members know how things work in general and know what questions to ask.
-These will be posted in [Documentation](https://solarcaratuva.github.io/Embedded/documentation.html) afterwards. ~~

 Read through all the PowerPoints in [Documentation](https://solarcaratuva.github.io/Embedded/documentation.html).
 They were updated for Fall 2025, but should still be up-to-date for everything EXCEPT FreeRTOS.
 The PowerPoints describe MbedOS, which was the real time operating system the team used up until 2025-2026.
 We are using FreeRTOS now, but all the concepts described for MbedOS are still relevant.

 New members should research the basics of C++ and Python if they are unfamiliar with these programming languages.
 Here are some helpful resources: